Defamation: Variations within common law jurisdictions

 While defamation torts are broadly similar across common law jurisdictions; differences have arisen as a result of diverging case law, statutes and other legislative action, and constitutional concerns (Note: For instance, Section 2 of the Canadian Charter of Rights and Freedoms and the First Amendment to the United States Constitution provide protection for freedom of expression which courts must take into account in developing the case law regarding defamation) specific to individual jurisdictions.

 Some jurisdictions have a separate tort or delict of injury, intentional infliction of emotional distress, involving the making of a statement, even if truthful, intended to harm the claimant out of malice; some have a separate tort or delict of "invasion of privacy" in which the making of a true statement may give rise to liability: but neither of these comes under the general heading of "defamation".
 The tort of harassment created by Singapore's Protection from Harassment Act 2014 is an example of a tort of this type being created by statute.
 There is also, in almost all jurisdictions, a tort or delict of "misrepresentation", involving the making of a statement that is untrue even though not defamatory.
 Thus a surveyor who states a house is free from risk of flooding has not defamed anyone, but may still be liable to someone who purchases the house relying on this statement.
 Other increasingly common claims similar to defamation in U.S. law are claims that a famous trademark has been diluted through tarnishment, see generally trademark dilution, "intentional interference with contract", and "negligent misrepresentation".
 In America, for example, the unique tort of false light protects plaintiffs against statements which are not technically false but are misleading.
-Libel and slander both require publication.

 Although laws vary by state; in America, a defamation action typically requires that a plaintiff claiming defamation prove that the defendant: